Introduction to Transformers: an NLP Perspective: Improved Architectures

 \subsubsection{Local Attention}

-The term local attention has been used broadly to cover a wide range of problems and to refer to many different models in the NLP literature.
+The term \textit{local attention} has been used broadly to describe a wide range of problems and to refer to many different models in the NLP literature.
 The methods discussed above are those that impose soft constraints on attention models.
-In fact, local attention has its origins in attempts to restrict the scope of attention models for considerations of modeling and computational problems \citep{luong-etal:2015effective}.
-Research in this area often looks into introducing hard constraints, so that the resulting models can focus on parts of the input and ignore the rest.
-For example, we can predict a span of source-side positions for performing the attention function given a target-side position \citep{sperber-etal:2018self,yang-etal:2018modeling,sukhbaatar-etal:2019adaptive}.
-Also, attention spans can be induced from syntax trees, for example, knowing sub-tree structures of a sentence may help winnow the field that the model concentrates on in learning the representation.
-Thus, many of the syntax-constrained models are instances of local attention-based models (see Section \ref{sec:transformer-multi-scale-models}) .
-In addition, the concept of local attention can be extended to develop a rich set of models, such as \textbf{sparse attention models}, although these models are often discussed in the context of efficient machine learning methods.
-We will see a few examples of them in Section \ref{sec:transformer-efficient-models}.
+In fact, local attention has its origins in attempts to restrict the scope of attention models for modeling and computational considerations~\citep{luong-etal:2015effective}.
+Research in this area often focuses on introducing hard constraints, so that the resulting models can focus on parts of the input and ignore the rest.
+For example, we can predict a span of source-side positions to attend to, given a target-side position~\citep{sperber-etal:2018self,yang-etal:2018modeling,sukhbaatar-etal:2019adaptive}.
+Also, attention spans can be induced from syntax trees, for example, syntactic subtree structures can help narrow the attention scope.
+Thus, many syntax-constrained models can be viewed as instances of local attention (see Section~\ref{sec:transformer-multi-scale-models}).
+In addition, the concept of local attention can be generalized to a rich set of models, such as \textbf{sparse attention models}, although these models are often discussed in the context of efficient machine learning methods.
+We will see a few examples in Section~\ref{sec:transformer-efficient-models}.

-In deep learning, one of the most widely used models for learning features from a restricted region of the input is CNNs.
+In deep learning, one of the most widely used architectures for learning features from a restricted region of the input is CNNs.
 It is thus interesting to consider methods of combining CNNs and Transformer models to obtain the benefits of both approaches, for example, CNNs deal with short-term dependencies, and self-attention models deal with long-term dependencies.
-One approach is to build a two-branch sequence model where one branch is based on CNNs and the other is based on self-attention models \citep{wu-etal:2020lite}.
-Another approach is to incorporate CNN layers into Transformer blocks in some way that we can learn both local and global representations through a deep model \citep{wu-etal:2019pay,gulati-etal:2020conformer}.
+One approach is to build a two-branch sequence model where one branch is based on CNNs and the other is based on self-attention models~\citep{wu-etal:2020lite}.
+Another approach is to incorporate CNN layers into Transformer blocks in a way that enables the model to learn both local and global representations~\citep{wu-etal:2019pay,gulati-etal:2020conformer}.